 You will be able to enter the industry by working on a yard, within a stud, or perhaps in a business such as a store or feed merchant, tack shop, or another company/business allied to the equine industry.
 As you will have gained industry level skills and depth of knowledge over a wide range of units, you could progress within work to become a:

 You may also wish to become self-employed and undertake roles such as freelance groom or riding.

 With many transferable skills embedded throughout this course, it is possible to switch vocation easily.

-Additionally, you can progress onto the Level 2 Technical Diploma in Horse Care which will allow you to develop your skills and experience further.
+Additionally, you can progress to the Level 2 Technical Diploma in Horse Care which will allow you to develop your skills and experience further.

 Derby College offers a range of one-day, weekend and evening courses relating to Equine studies - please see the Derby College Equestrian website www.derby-college.ac.uk/equestrian-centre